01.26.10

 If this has happened to you, please, make a big stink about it.
 I’ve already been quiet too long.

 And to every guy who feels entitled to come on to me, insinuate shit about me, cyber with me — fuck you.
 Fuck you for being too stupid or too inconsiderate to think about my feelings.
 Fuck you for assuming that, because I am a sexual person and I express some of that on the internet, that you get to be my next sexual partner.
-Fuck you for not caring that I’m in a monogamous and happy relationship with a man who has a brain that comes before his cock.
+Fuck you for not caring that I’m in a monogamous [edit: not anymore!] and happy relationship with a man who has a brain that comes before his cock.
 And fuck you for making me feel like there’s no way I can win against you — because explaining this to you won’t make a difference, and ignoring you makes me angry.

 Here are some posts from others on similar subjects.
 Contact me if you have a post I could add to the list.